cds-snc/gcds-docs/src/en/components/radio/use-case.md

   <a href="/en/components/checkbox" class="link-light">Checkboxes</a> when you are expecting the user to select multiple options from a list of items.

-  Select when you can give someone a medium to large set of options for a known single selection.
+  <a href="/en/coming-soon" class="link-light">Select</a> when you can give someone a medium to large set of options for a known single selection.
 </article>